MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-postgresql-database-change-data-capture.md

 This article shows you how to add a PostgreSQL Database Change Data Capture (CDC) source to an eventstream.

-The PostgreSQL Database Change Data Capture (CDC) source connector for Microsoft Fabric event streams allows you to capture a snapshot of the current data in a PostgreSQL database.
+The PostgreSQL Database Change Data Capture (CDC) source connector for Microsoft Fabric eventstreams allows you to capture a snapshot of the current data in a PostgreSQL database.
 The connector then monitors and records any future row-level changes to this data.
 Once the changes are captured in the eventstream, you can process this CDC data in real-time and send it to different destinations within Fabric for further processing or analysis.

 ## Prerequisites